vasuems/storemanagement/README.md

 # LF Commerce (Your contribution is very welcomed)

-An open source ecommerce system written in ExpressJS + ReactJS.
+The goal of this project is to develop an open source ecommerce system written in ReactJS + ExpressJS.
+LF Commerce will provide a Plug-And-Play experience to users with minimal programming background.

 ![Alt Screenshot](./screenshot.png "Screenshot")